Inference under Covariate-Adaptive Randomization with Imperfect Compliance: Designing an RCT based on pilot RCT data

 \section{Designing an RCT based on pilot RCT data}

-This section considers the situation of a researcher who is interested in designing a hypothetical RCT with CAR to estimate the LATE.
+This section considers the situation of a researcher interested in designing a hypothetical RCT with CAR to estimate the LATE.
 The researcher is in charge of choosing the parameters of the RCT, which entail the randomization scheme, the stratification function, and the treatment probability vector.
 To make these decisions, the researcher observes the results of a previous pilot RCT (also with CAR) conducted on the same population of interest.
-Throughout this section, we presume that the researcher chooses the parameters of the hypothetical RCT in terms of the asymptotic efficiency of a LATE estimator based on the IV regressions.
+Therefore, the researcher can consistently estimate the main features of the population based on the pilot RCT data.

+Throughout this section, we assume that both RCTs satisfy the sampling framework in Section \ref{sec:setup}.
+We use $n_P$ to denote the sample size of the pilot RCT and $n$ to denote the sample size of the hypothetical RCT.
+We presume that $n_P$ and $n$ are sufficiently large, so our asymptotic analysis in previous sections accurately represents both RCTs.
+This framework allows us to exploit the pilot RCT information to improve the asymptotic efficiency of the IV LATE estimators in the hypothetical RCT.\footnote{We recognize that, in practice, there may be a wide array considerations in designing the hypothetical RCT.
+The fact that we can focus on the asymptotic efficiency of the IV LATE estimator is a by-product of our asymptotic framework.}